SaiKrishnaMohan7/Playground/CompleteIntroToDocker/README.md

   - `docker run --init --rm -P node-app:1.0.0`: randomnly pick ports from the conatiner and map it to port 3000
   - better run: `docker run --init --detach -p 3000:3000 node-app:1.0.0` (--detach: run container in the background, -p is same as --publish)

-- `docker build -t <tagName> -f <dockerfileName>`: We can our custom dockerfile, named, *tagName.Dockerfile* ex: node-alpine.Dockerfile
+- `docker build -t <tagName> -f <dockerfileName>`: We can our custom dockerfile, named, _tagName.Dockerfile_ ex: node-alpine.Dockerfile

 ### Layers

-Docker is smart enough to see the your FROM, RUN, and WORKDIR instructions haven't changed and wouldn't change if you ran them again so it uses the same containers it cached from the previous but it can see that your COPY is different since files changed between last time and this time, so it begins the build process there and re-runs all instructinos after that.
+Docker is smart enough to see the your `FROM`, `RUN`, and `WORKDIR` instructions haven't changed and wouldn't change if you ran them again so it uses the same containers it cached from the previous but it can see that your `COPY` is different since files changed between last time and this time, so it begins the build process there and re-runs all instructinos after that.

 - Here, some problems occur, the install step (RUN npm ci) takes the most time and dockdr reruns all instructions from what it thniks has chnaged but in reality we chnageds something in our index file, which docker knows but we did nto chnage any dependencies.
-So for build performance, split *COPY into two COPY* instructions!
+So for build performance, split _`COPY` into two `COPY`_ instructions!
 - ! this makes sure that we make use of docker's LAYER caching and keep the LAYER of installed packages!

 ### Bind Mounts

-Run a container, without building it using a dockerfile, like a pre-built container (nginx) or say, I have a contianerized server that I am actively developing and I want the chnages to reflect in the contianer as I change it. *Sahre data between host and container*
+Run a container, without building it using a dockerfile, like a pre-built container (nginx) or say, I have a contianerized server that I am actively developing and I want the chnages to reflect in the contianer as I change it. _Sahre data between host and container_

 ex: `docker run --mount type=bind,source="$(pwd)"/build,target=/usr/share/nginx/html -p 8080:80 nginx`